Schnell8/2024_jsramverk/README.md

 #### 8. Open browser
 Open browser and go to `localhost:3000` to check out the app.

+### Frontend framework
+I've decided to go with React as my frontend framwork.
+It's developed by META/Facebook with a big community.
+React has been the most popular frontend framework for a long time.
+There is also React Native which makes it easier to develop mobile apps.
+With this in mind I believe it's the framework to go for.

 -----------------------------

 ## Week 3-5: Refactoring